Hungarian riot police detain migrants, including 'terrorist'

 At the Croatian border with Serbia, Reuters reporters saw hundreds of people, some of whom said they were Iraqi, trek through fields near the Sid border crossing.

-The biggest flow of immigrants into Western Europe since World War Two has sown discord, fuelling the rise of far-right political parties and jeopardising the 20-year-old achievement of Schengen's border-free travel.
+The biggest flow of immigrants into Western Europe since World War Two has sown discord, fuelling the rise of far-right political parties and jeopardizing the 20-year-old achievement of Schengen's border-free travel.

 Hungary says it is simply enforcing EU rules by sealing the Schengen zone's external border.
 It says Serbia is a safe country, so asylum seekers who reach the frontier there can be automatically turned back in a process that should take hours.